 Filip Tomicic was born and raised in Osijek, Croatia where he graduated from business high school.
-While in Croatia, Filip played professionally with the National team, winning Gold in the European League as well as two national championships.
+While in Croatia, Filip played professionally for multiple clubs in Croatia and represented his National team, winning Gold in the European League as well as two national championships.
 He then left Croatia in hopes to earn a college degree and play volleyball at the collegiate level.
 Filip received a scholarship to attend and play for the men’s volleyball team at California Baptist University, where his team went on to win the 2010 National Championship.
 The following year, Filip went on to play at Cal State Northridge, finishing this season in the playoffs of the MPSF conference championship.
 Filip finished his volleyball career at Hope International University, where he received his Bachelor’s Degree in Business Management with a minor in Biblical studies.
 While playing for Hope, Filip was named setter of the year and first team All-conference, this concludes Filip’s success as a professional and collegiate athlete.

 Megan Glennie was born and raised in Southern California and attended California Baptist University on a volleyball scholarship.
 She graduated with her Bachelor’s Degree in Marketing from CBU, where she played as a libero on the women’s indoor volleyball team.
 During her time there, CBU went on to the quarterfinals of the NAIA Championships in 2010 and won the NCCAA Championship in 2011.
 After her indoor volleyball season, she decided to pursue beach volleyball.
 In her first month of competition she earned her AA ranking and received a scholarship to obtain her MBA and play for the Division I Sand Volleyball team at Grand Canyon University.
 She played two seasons for the Lopes and earned her Master’s in Business Administration with an Emphasis in Leadership.
 During her senior year for the Lopes (2015) GCU finished 15th in the nation in the AVCA Collegiate Sand Volleyball Association.
 Personally, Megan went on to earn her AAA in beach volleyball.